Schistosomiasis: Signs and symptoms

-Acute Infection
+Acute infection

-Manifestation of acute infection from schistosoma include cercarial dermatitis (hours to days) and acute schistosomiasis (2–8 weeks).
+Manifestation of acute infection from schistosomiasis includes cercarial dermatitis (hours to days) and acute systemic schistosomiasis (2–8 weeks) which can include symptoms of fever, myalgia, a cough, bloody diarrhea, chills, or lymph node enlargement.
+Some patients may also experience dyspnea and hypoxia associated with the development of pulmonary infiltrates.

 Cercarial dermatitis

-The first potential reaction is an itchy, maculopapular rash that results from cercariae penetrating the skin within the first 12 hours to days of cercarial skin penetration.
-The first time a non-sensitized person is exposed, the rashes are usually mild with an associated prickling sensation that quickly disappear on its own since this is a type of hypersensitivity reaction.
+The first potential reaction is an itchy, maculopapular rash that, within the first 12 hours to days of penetration, results from cercariae penetrating the skin.
+The first time a non-sensitized person is exposed, the rashes are usually mild with an associated prickling sensation that quickly disappears on its own since this is a type of hypersensitivity reaction.
 In sensitized people who have previously been infected, the rash can develop into itchy, red, raised lesions (papules) with some turning into fluid-filled lesions (vesicles).
 Previous infections with cercariae causes a faster developing and worse presentation of dermatitis due to the stronger immune response.
 The round bumps are usually one to three centimeters across.
 Because people living in affected areas have often been repeatedly exposed, acute reactions are more common in tourists and migrants.
 The rash can occur between the first few hours and a week after exposure, and they normally resolve on their own in around 7–10 days.
 For human schistosomiasis, a similar type of dermatitis called "swimmer's itch" can also be caused by cercariae from animal trematodes that often infect birds.
 Cercarial dermatitis is not contagious and can not be transmitted from person-to-person.